wendellpiez/XMLjellysandwich/readme.md

 * A harness or "host" file (landing page) where a browser can find what it needs
 * XSLT written to process your XML, compiled into SEF
 * Your XML source data (this file or a syntax-normalized copy

+Check out the Saxon docs as always for more background / guidance.

 #### 'hosting' (HTML) page